manwar/perlweeklychallenge-club/challenge-117/james-smith/README.md

 ### Now the counts...
 Schroder numbers

+*It's amazing what you find out about when you google the answers you get!*

 Due to the "memory" storage issues we can change the problem to one of counting rather than listing...
 The first approach is to just convert the `triangle` method above to count - we introduce a cache as well to improve performance.